 "Our city doesn't have the resources to monitor and check all these facilities," she added.
 "That's what the state does."

-Sullivan urged the council to delay its approval of the school's request for a conditional use permit until more consideration could be given on municipal guidelines for these types of facilities.
+Sullivan urged the council to delay its approval of the school's request for a conditional use permit until more consideration could be given of municipal guidelines for these types of facilities.

 "While I am supportive of what you are trying to do and I think it's a great opportunity for kids," Sullivan told Zheng, "I think there are bigger issues and questions here that we need to grapple with.
 It concerns me that we are setting some kind of precedent here.
 We're trying to grapple with state regulations that we've never seen before and trying to decide which ones apply."

-"So I think this would be good oppportunity for our Human Services Commission to weigh in and set up some guidelines so that we aren't making up rules as we go along.," he added.
+"So I think this would be a good opportunity for our Human Services Commission to weigh in and set up some guidelines so that we aren't making up rules as we go along," he added.
 "I have some specific concerns, such as the number of hours kids could be inside the school with potentially no outdoor time."

 But Hosterman said that any concerns over the city's need for more after-school and daycare regulations could come later.